fragarco/abasc/docs/en/abasc.md

 # Introduction

-**BASC (BASic Compiler)** is a cross-compiler written entirely in Python and without external dependencies, making it highly portable to any system that includes a standard **Python 3** installation.
+**ABASC (BASic Compiler)** is a cross-compiler written entirely in Python and without external dependencies, making it highly portable to any system that includes a standard **Python 3** installation.

 It is designed to support the dialect of BASIC created by **Locomotive Software** for the Amstrad CPC microcomputers, ensuring that all existing documentation for this language remains fully relevant and useful.

-Furthermore, as a cross-compiler running on modern systems, BASC incorporates several features from **Locomotive BASIC 2 Plus**, providing a development experience closer to modern programming languages while preserving the classic style of the original BASIC.
+Furthermore, as a cross-compiler running on modern systems, ABASC incorporates several features from **Locomotive BASIC 2 Plus**, providing a development experience closer to modern programming languages while preserving the classic style of the original BASIC.

 ## Influences

-BASC owes its existence to the **CPCBasic** compiler: [https://cpcbasic.webcindario.com/CPCBasicSp.html](https://cpcbasic.webcindario.com/CPCBasicSp.html).
-BASC would likely not exist if that project was still active and its source code publicly available.
+ABASC owes its existence to the **CPCBasic** compiler: [https://cpcbasic.webcindario.com/CPCBasicSp.html](https://cpcbasic.webcindario.com/CPCBasicSp.html).
+ABASC would likely not exist if that project was still active and its source code publicly available.

 ## A Brief Overview of the Locomotive BASIC Versions